-Please consider carefully as we are unable to offer refunds for course cancellations after enrollment.
+Please consider carefully as we are unable to offer refunds for course cancellations after enrolment by four people.

-Couples; by arrangement by email; $900 for first person paid via this site, $400 for the second person with the second payment arranged by email.
+Couples; by arrangement by email; $990 (incl GST) for first person paid via this site, $450 for the second person with the second payment arranged by email.